 Access the Louvre without queues at the best price

-As for the audio guide, for the size of the museum and the amount of mythical works that are inside, it is highly recommendable.
-It has a price of five euros at the entrance, is in several languages and if in many ticket packages booked in advance is usually included.
+As for the audio guide is highly recommended.
+It costs five euros at the entrance, is in several languages and is usually included in many ticket packages.

-Why I like this option**: this option allows you to visit the museum for as long as you want and decide yourself which works you want to stop at.
-In addition, by purchasing your ticket in advance you will avoid endless queues at the gate.
+Why I like this option: this option allows you to avoid endless queues, visit the museum for as long as you want and decide yourself which works you want to stop at.

 Recommended if... you want to enjoy the museum at your own pace, without fixed schedules or guided groups.

-Buy Louvre tickets at the Louvre box office
+Buy tickets for the Louvre at the box office

-If you buy your Louvre tickets at the box office you can save two or three euros (the extra handling fee when you buy them online), but in return you will have to wait in long lines and you risk that when you arrive at the box office they are already sold out for the day and time you want to see the museum.
+If you buy your tickets for the Louvre at the box office you can save two or three euros (the extra handling fee when buying them online), but in return you will have to wait in long lines and you risk that when you get to the box office they are already sold out for the day and time you want to see the museum.

-To avoid that, if in the end you decide to buy your tickets at the box office, try to go first thing in the morning (it opens at 9:00) and not choose a holiday to visit the museum.
+To avoid that, if you finally decide to buy your tickets at the box office, try to go early (opens at 9 am) and do not choose a holiday to visit the museum.
 With this option, the audio guide goes separately for about five euros.

 Practical tips for visiting the Louvre

-The museum is open virtually every day of the year except for Tuesdays, which is the day when many of the museums in Paris close.
-Any time is a good time to visit this impressive collection, but the late afternoon hours (which on Wednesdays and Fridays are extended until almost ten o'clock at night) and the lunch break are usually less crowded.
+- When to go: The museum is open almost every day of the year except Tuesdays.
+Any time is good to visit this impressive collection, but in the evening hours, especially on Wednesdays and Fridays that extends until almost 22 hours, and in the lunchtime there is usually less crowded.
 Check all the information about opening hours here.

-At the Louvre, the usual rules for large museums apply.
+- How to behave: In the Louvre the usual rules of the big museums apply.
 You are allowed to take pictures, you must not touch the works of art, you must maintain a certain silence and you can not enter with food.
-At the door there are security checks and also lockers to leave your backpacks, something I recommend so that the weight does not become unbearable after several hours touring the halls of the museum.

 The Louvre with children